RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCgdb.rst

-The AMD Debugger API is a library that provides all the support necessary for a debugger and other tools to perform low level control of the execution and inspection of execution state of AMDâ€™s commercially available GPU architectures.
+The AMD Debugger API is a library that provides all the support necessary for a debugger and other tools to perform low level control of the execution and inspection of execution state of AMD™ commercially available GPU architectures.

 For more information about the AMD ROCm ecosystem, see: